-GRN491 Advanced Selected Topics in Gerontology (1-3 crs.)
+GRN491 ADVANCED SELECTED TOPICS IN GERONTOLOGY (1-3 CRS.)

-Provides the opportunity to offer advanced course work in areas of program minor not covered by the regular courses.
+Opportunity to offer advanced courses in areas of program minor not covered by the regular courses.

-Health Care Administration
+Professional Studies, Health Care Administration (HCA)

-All Health Care Administration courses are only offered in Gettysburg or Harrisburg.
+All Professional Studies, Health Care Administration courses are only offered in Gettysburg or Harrisburg.

-HCA400 INTRODUCTION TO HEALTH CARE Systems (3 crs.)
+HCA400 INTRODUCTION TO HEALTH CARE SYSTEMS (3 CRS.)

-Introduces students to the major components of the health care system in the United States, including governmental, for profit, and not-forprofit organizations.
+Introduces the major components of the health care system in the United States, including governmental, for profit, and not-for-profit organizations.
 Discusses the influence of social, political, and economic forces on the delivery of health care.
 Examines current problems facing the health care industry and evaluates alternative programs from other nations.